-What is it like studying Nursing at university?
+What is it like studying a nursing degree at university?

 Nursing is my dream job

 I have always wanted to study nursing but it took me a while to get there.
 I had a teaching degree already and I was working so it was a financially difficult decision.
 When I found out that I could get a student loan for a second degree (provided it was a health course) I applied.
 The only decision I had to make was about the field of nursing I was going to specialise in but given my teaching background and being a parent, I decided to specialise in child nursing.

 Protecting our NHS

 Health is the most precious thing we have and by ensuring children are born healthy and get a healthy start in life we will have more sustainable healthcare in the future.
 My course discusses the sustainability of our NHS and teaches us to embrace research.
 It is showing us how to be politically aware and active and make a real difference on a local and global scale.